Naegleria: Habitat and ecology

 Naegleria is found worldwide in typically aerobic warm aquatic environments (freshwater such as lakes and rivers) and soil habitats.
-As a typically free living genus, it feeds on bacteria and can be maintained on a diet of gram negative bacteria.
-It feeds via phagocytosis.
-The few species that are pathogenic seem to be characteristically thermophilic, preferring warmer temperatures such as nuclear power plant cooling water.
-One species, Naegleria fowleri, can be an opportunistic and usually fatal pathogen of humans if it enters the depths of the nasal cavity.
+As a typically free living genus, they feed via phagocytosis on various bacteria species and can be maintained on a diet consisting solely of Escherichia coli K12.
+The few species that are pathogenic seem to be thermophilic, preferring warmer temperatures such as those in nuclear power plant cooling systems.
+One species, Naegleria fowleri, can be an opportunistic and usually fatal pathogen of humans if it enters the nasal cavity.

-Description of organism
+Description

 Morphology/anatomy

-Naegleria are free-living amoebae, with some strains being opportunistic pathogens.
+Naegleria are free-living amoebae, with some species being opportunistic pathogens.
 Cells range from 10-25 um depending on the life stage it is currently in.
 Species are not classified morphologically anymore but historically have been by flagellar shape.
 New species are often defined by ribosomal DNA sequences.
 The unicellular organism's cytoplasm has distinct separations of an ectoplasm (outer) and endoplasm (inner).
-As a mitochondriate, aerobic organism it has many mitochondria in the endoplasm.
+An aerobic organism, it has many mitochondria in the endoplasm.
 The endoplasm also contains ribosomes, food vacuoles, contractile filaments/vacuoles, and protoplasmic filaments.
-Notably, Golgi is not visibly identifiable although expression of Golgi-associated machinery has been identified.
+Notably, the Golgi apparatus is not visibly identifiable even though the amoeba expresses Golgi-associated enzymes.
 It has a nucleus with a prominent nucleolus.